.NET debugging tools - comparison

 Track the value stream effectively.

-What is the most important factor of effectively localizing error cause?
-Understanding how the code works in details and how it’s executed.
+What is the most crucial factor of effectively localizing error cause?
+Understanding how the code works in detail and how it's executed.
 Every single tool supports the developer in this task in a different way.
 Some of them allow you to go back in the executions history, to understand why a particular state has appeared.
-While choosing your own debugging tool look around at those, which give you the ability to not only inspect particular events but also to take a look at the whole structure.
+While choosing your debugging tool, look around at those, which gives you the ability to not only inspect specific events but also to take a look at the whole structure.
 For example - a timeline with a history of execution of your code:

 What happened in the application:

 As we all know, there are two types of bugs.
 Those detected at the development stage, and those which appear on production.
 While choosing a debugger, you should check what kind of support does it give you in debugging on production.
 Does it have the ability to gather data about what is happening on production, to detect bugs?
 Reverse debugging tools are equipped with such possibilities.